hexoh/ionic-v1-obfuscate/README.md

 ## The Ionic1 framework project minification and obfuscation

+**This article does not support Cordova 10 version, because Cordova10 deleted the hooks folder.**

 We will minified and obfuscated our project in the following steps:

 * (**cordova hook**) **`Lint your javascript`** (this step is needed because before minifying and obfuscating we need to ensure that there are no javascript errors)